TL9369 : Pakenham Windmill - Governors and Tenter Beam

 Pakenham Mill was probably built in the 1820s although dates suggest 1831-35.
 The mill came into the ownership of the Bryant family in 1885 (and is still in their ownership).
 In 1947 the mill was nearly tail-winded.
 The mill was restored in 1950, with a new weatherbeam.

-Further restoration took place in 1961, aided by grants from Suffolk County Council, the Ministry of Works.
-The work was conditional on the Bryant family continuing to work the mill.
-The copper covered cap was rebuilt and clad in aluminium for maintenance reasons.
+Further restoration took place in 1961, aided by grants from West Suffolk County Council and the Ministry of Works.
+The work was conditional on the Bryant family's continuing to work the mill.
+The copper-covered cap was rebuilt and clad in aluminium for maintenance reasons.
 The mill was struck by lightning in June 1971, a stock being split and a sail damaged.
 The sack chain saved the mill from being burnt down by giving a route for the lightning to earth.
 When the mill was repaired a lightning conductor was added.

 The most recent restoration of Pakenham windmill was completed in May 2000.
 The £60,000 cost of the work was 80% funded by the Heritage Lottery Fund.

-Pakenham is unusual in having both a working water and windmill, although the windmill isn't producing flour actively like the watermill.
-Inside is a delight, the governors are a rare chain type and there are two pairs of stones.
+Pakenham is unusual in having both a working water mill and a windmill, although the windmill (unlike the water mill) is no longer actively producing flour.
+Inside the windmill is a delight; the governors are of a rare chain type and there are two pairs of stones.

 The windmill still does produce animal feed and visits can be arranged.